NVIDIA/cccl/README.md

 2. [libcudacxx](https://github.com/nvidia/libcudacxx)
 3. [CUB](https://github.com/nvidia/cub)

-Our goal is to provide CUDA C++ developers with the building blocks they need to make it easier to write safe and efficient code.
-By bringing these libraries together, we hope to streamline your development process and broaden your ability to leverage the power of CUDA C++.
+The goal of CCCL is to provide CUDA C++ developers with building blocks that make it easier to write safe and efficient code.
+Bringing these libraries together streamlines your development process and broadens your ability to leverage the power of CUDA C++.
 For more information about our decision to unify these projects, see our announcement here: (TODO)

 ## Overview